Claudette Colvin: Browder v. Gayle

 Claudette Colvin was one of four plaintiffs in the first federal court case filed by civil rights attorney Fred Gray on February 1, 1956, Browder v.
 Gayle, which challenged bus segregation in Montgomery, Alabama.
 Colvin testified before a three-judge panel in the United States District Court that heard the case.
 On June 13, 1956, the court ruled that state and local laws enforcing bus segregation in Alabama were unconstitutional.
-The state appealed the decision to the United States Supreme Court, which upheld the lower court’s ruling on November 13, 1956.
+The state appealed the decision to the United States Supreme Court, which upheld the lower court's ruling on November 13, 1956.
 One month later, the Supreme Court affirmed the order for Montgomery and the state of Alabama to end bus segregation.
 As a result, the Montgomery Bus Boycott, which had lasted over a year, was officially called off.
 The ruling ultimately led to the declaration that all segregation on public transportation was unconstitutional.

 Life after activism

 Colvin gave birth to a son, Raymond, in March 1956.
-Colvin left Montgomery for New York City in 1958, because she had difficulty finding and keeping work following her participation in the federal court case that overturned bus segregation.
-Similarly, Rosa Parks left Montgomery for Detroit in 1957.
+During the same year Colvin left Montgomery for New York City, because she had difficulty finding and keeping work following her participation in the federal court case that overturned bus segregation.
 Colvin stated she was branded a troublemaker by many in her community.
 She withdrew from college, and struggled in the local environment.

 In New York, Colvin and her son Raymond initially lived with her older sister, Velma Colvin.
 In 1960, she gave birth to her second son, Randy.
 Claudette began a job in 1969 as a nurse's aide in a nursing home in Manhattan.
 She worked there for 35 years, retiring in 2004.
-Raymond Colvin died in 1993 in New York of a heart attack at age 37.
+Raymond Colvin died in 1993 in New York of a heart attack at the age of 37.
 Her son Randy is an accountant in Atlanta and father of Colvin's four grandchildren.

+Death

+Colvin died under hospice care in Texas, on January 13, 2026, at the age of 86.
+Following a stay at Black's Funeral Home in Carthage, Texas, Colvin's funeral was held in Birmingham, Alabama, and she was buried in Birmingham's Mount Zion Cemetery.